-If you are reading this blog post, then you are either being just curious or (hopefully) truly interested in visiting Pakistan!
+If you are reading this blog post, you are either curious or (hopefully) truly interested in visiting Pakistan!
 For the latter ones, let me start by saying that you have taken the right decision!
 The country is absolutely stunning and has a true potential to grow as a TOP touristic destination.

 But let’s get it straight from the very beginning.
 Pakistan is a country that has been experiencing turbulence, violence and political unrest for most of its existence.
 That being said, its reputation has suffered excessively around the globe, remaining black listed as a travel destination for many years.
 In recent times/days, a lot of efforts have been done by the PAK government to eliminate terrorism with positive acceptance internationally.
 Nowadays, certain regions are reported as absolutely safe, while others (where tensions still exist) remain restricted to foreigners.

 Should you like to read more about Safety in Pakistan, please revert to the dedicated post (“How Safe is Traveling to Pakistan?”)
 I have created for this purpose.

 What is There to Do in Pakistan?

 A WHOLE LOT!